Are repairs to investment property tax deductible?

 - If you improve the material when carrying out the work – it is considered a capital improvement, not a repair, and is to be depreciated.

-It may be best to get a tax depreciation schedule quote for your property and we can with you to discuss the best way moving forward.
+It may be best to get a tax depreciation schedule quote for your property, and we can discuss the best way moving forward to include this deduction in your tax return to maximise your tax refund.

-The best way to highlight whether repairs to investment property are tax deductible is through a series of examples:
+The best way to highlight whether repairs to investment rental property are tax-deductible is through a series of examples:

 Repairs tax deductible or not example 1